AT-Publishing/website/_posts/2019-10-7-crypto-vs-forex.md

 The year 2017 meant a breakthrough for bitcoin and cryptocurrencies.
 Along with the wild changes in prices on the market, the business of crypto trading grew accordingly.

+The years 2018 and 2019 saw the opposite move: Crypto traders bored with ranging market going nowhere started venturing into forex, oil and other legacy markets.

-Bitcoin and cryptocurrencies suddenly moved from a niche curiosity that survives thanks to obscure online forums to the radar of everybody who invests or trades on the markets.
+One thing remains though: Bitcoin and cryptocurrencies moved from a niche curiosity propped by obscure online forums to the radar of everybody who invests or trades on the markets.

 ### The Difference between Forex and Crypto Market